RuurdBijlsma/photos-deployment/README.md

 - **Postgres** (with pgvector)
 - **Nginx** (for hosting thumbnails, and reverse proxy)

-The individual repositories for the frontend, backend and image-processing service are included as Git submodules.
+The individual repositories for the frontend, backend and image-processing service are linked by git link in the compose.yml file.

 ## Prerequisites